 Is it Safe to Drive in Peru?
 Getting Off the Beaten Path (and other travel tips)

 Dan and I just returned from a 5-week road trip in Peru.
 We hope to share some valuable tips with those who are interested in seeing more of what the country has to offer, outside of iconic places like Machu Pichu and the floating islands.
-Of course driving in Peru means added risks, but it’s well worth the freedom of exploring with no guides, no tour buses and virtually no restrictions.
-For photographers it’s a dream.
+Of course driving in Peru means added risks, but it’s well worth the freedom.

 Here are a few things we learned along the way.